7h3Py7h0n/7h3Py7h0n/README.md

 # Hi there!
-I'm just a random dev.
+I'm just some random dev.

 - I’m currently working on some websites, but not my personal one, that one will probably be a placeholder for a long time